Skip to main content

 SQL Injection Protection

-When we use prepared statements, the database engine treats the parameters as data and not as part of the query.
+With prepared statements, the engine treats the parameters as data, not as part of the query.

 How does it work?

-But when prepared statements are used, the query is fixed, the values are directly passed into the query with specific types.
+With prepared statements, the query is fixed.
+The values are passed in with specific types.